 - A sore throat that lasts longer than 48 hours

 - A sore throat accompanied by a rash

 - If strep has been diagnosed, a lack of improvement after taking antibiotics for 48 hours

-Streptococcal bacteria are highly contagious.
-They can spread through airborne droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
+Streptococcal bacteria are contagious.
+They can spread through droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
 You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose, mouth or eyes.

 Several factors can increase your risk of strep throat infection:

 - Young age.
 Strep throat occurs most commonly in children.

 - Time of year.
 Although strep throat can occur anytime, it tends to circulate in winter and early spring.
 Strep bacteria flourish wherever groups of people are in close contact.

 Strep throat can lead to serious complications.
 Antibiotic treatment reduces the risk.